Is Polyhouse Farming in India the “Crorepati” business model everyone claims?

 What is a Polyhouse?

-A polyhouse is a type of protected cultivation structure that is covered with UV stabilised polythene to create an artificial climate inside the structure and help grow crops under optimum conditions.
+A polyhouse is a type of protected cultivation structure that is covered with UV stabilized polythene to create an artificial climate inside the structure and help grow crops under optimum conditions.

 Principle of a Polyhouse